GENIVI/navigation/test/navigation/w3c/socket-based-poc/README.md

 To get nodejs:
-sudo apt-get install nodejs npm
+sudo apt-get install nodejs npm npm install -g node-gyp

-To build the module in C++ and install the module localy for nodejs: cd ./node-cpp-lbs-modules npm build . npm pack
+To build the c++ add-on in C++ and install the module localy for nodejs: cd ./node-cpp-lbs-modules npm build . npm pack